Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Quantifying uncertainty of scattered data

 \subsection{Setting up the stage}

 In the following, we will consider that the quantity of interest $u$ is a scalar-valued random field, indexed by space and/or time $\bx \in \mathbb{R}^{\Ndx}$ and depending on a set of random variables $\bxi \in \mathbb{R}^{\Nd}$.
-To approximate it, the only available piece of information is the collection of samples $\left\{\bxq, \bxiq, \uq\right\}_{q=1}^\Nq$.
-Since the underlying random quantity is only known through these samples, no governing equation for the QoI can be exploited and, say, Galerkin projection-based weak-formulation methods cannot be employed.
-Further, these samples are collected at random and do not follow a deterministic rule so that no deterministic sampling strategy can be assumed.
+To approximate it, the only available piece of information is a collection of scattered samples $\left\{\bxq, \bxiq, \uq\right\}_{q=1}^\Nq$.
+In case these data come from an experimental context, the coordinates $\bxiq$ are not directly measurable.
+They are then inferred from auxiliary observations and depend on the modelization.\footnote{For instance, in a fluid flow, the Reynolds number may be uncertain and modeled as a random variable parameterized by $\xi_i$.
+The value of $\xi_i$ in each sample $\bxiq$ is then auxiliary deduced from the measurement of the flow velocity $V$ and the model $V\left(\xi_i\right)$.} Since the underlying random quantity $u$ is only known through these samples, no governing equation for the QoI can be exploited and, say, Galerkin projection-based weak-formulation methods cannot be employed.
+Further, these samples are scattered and do not follow a deterministic rule so that no deterministic sampling strategy can be assumed.
 Quadrature-based techniques can then not be applied either and one has to resort to regression to estimate the coefficients of the approximation in the retained basis $\left\{\psi_\alpha\right\}$.
 Standard $L^2$-regression solves Eq.~\eqref{LS} which is only well-posed for a matrix $\matPsi$ such that $\matPsi^T \, \matPsi$ is invertible so that it requires the number of observations to be larger than the cardinality of the approximation basis, $\Nq \ge \cardP$.
-Since the samples are believed to lie in a high-dimensional space selecting an approximation basis which both leads to a well-posed regression problem and a good representation accuracy could be a daunting task when observational data is limited.

 The choice of a good approximation basis in a general setting largely remains an open question.
-On one hand, if one is given a dictionary of approximation functions, {\apriori} selecting the best terms so that they can be evaluated from the data is generally a NP-hard problem.
+On one hand, if one is given a dictionary of approximation functions, {\apriori} selecting the best terms so that they can be evaluated from the data is a combinatorial optimization problem which algorithmic complexity quickly becomes intractable when the size of the dictionary grows.
 On the other hand, dictionary-learning techniques require a training while availability of an independent training set cannot be assumed here.